 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switch gear is located within the WC apartment at ground floor level.
+The electrical switchgear is located within the entrance vestibule.
 Power points are of 13 amp standard.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporate a five piece suite within the principal bathroom.
-There is a further WC and wash hand basin within the toilet at ground floor level.
-Heating and hot water Viewel increasion of the accessible ninework water
+Water piping where visible, is run in copper and PVC.
+Bathroom fittings incorporate a three piece suite within the principal bathroom and a shower, WC and wash-hand basin within the ensuite facilities within the rear extension.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Domestic heating is provided by way of a gas fired boiler located within an outhouse over the gable elevation.
-This unit serves radiators throughout the property.
-Domestic hot water is presumed to be provided via a hot water cylinder although no inspection was undertaken.
+Domestic heating and hot water are provided by way of a gas fired combination boiler wall mounted within the cellar.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
 Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
 The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 The cold water rising main was not fully inspectable.